Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

     }
 }
 ```
 Explanation of the task: This problem tests the candidate's proficiency in SwiftUI, a modern framework for building user interfaces on Apple platforms, and their ability to create a responsive and dynamic UI.
+- wizard-vicuna-13B-GPTQ (using oobabooga/text-generation-webui) : 4
+- WizardCoder-15B-1.0-GPTQ (using oobabooga/text-generation-webui) : 3
+- Redmond-Hermes-Coder-GPTQ (using oobabooga/text-generation-webui) : 5.5

 ### Question 5: Design a RESTful API in Flask (Python) that allows users to create, read, update, and delete (CRUD) notes.
 Task Domain: Web Development